 More psychological issues equal more time needed to sort through them.
 For these clients, having the option of an extended residential program could mean the difference between recovery and defeat.
 It’s comforting to know that treatment doesn’t have to end at 30, 60, 0r 90 days.

-In South Florida, United Recovery Project cares about your recovery.
+United Recovery Project cares about your recovery.
 We’re more interested in your comfort and your results than we are in shuffling you out the door after 30 days.
-Therefore, if you’re searching for a drug and alcohol addiction treatment center in Florida that offers the option of extended residential care, you can call us today.
+Therefore, if you’re searching for a drug and alcohol addiction treatment center that offers the option of extended residential care, you can call us today.

-Choose United Recovery Project for Extended Residential Treatment in Florida
+Choose United Recovery Project for Extended Residential Rehab Program

 Spacious campuses, gender-specific housing, and luxurious accommodations await you or your loved one at United Recovery Project.
 We’ll devise a treatment plan that truly fits your needs, regardless of how long you may need to heal.
 We take all co-occurring conditions, past trauma, and the severity of your addiction into consideration during our initial assessment.
 You may rest assured, knowing we custom-designed your treatment to give you the best chance at a successful recovery.